Cespedes back on DL as Mets weigh decision on f...

 Cespedes back on DL as Mets weigh decision on foot surgery

-NEW YORK (AP) Yoenis Cespedes is back on the disabled list, and the New York Mets are still deciding whether the oft-injured slugger needs surgery on both feet that would require an eight-to-10-month recovery.
+Yoenis Cespedes is back on the disabled list, and the New York Mets were still trying to determine whether the oft-injured slugger needs surgery on both feet that would require an eight-to-10-month recovery.
+An announcement had been expected before...

 Tweets